SATBA: An Invisible Backdoor Attack Based On Spatial Attention: RELATED WORKS

 \subsection{Backdoor Attack}

-Backdoor attacks in deep neural networks (DNNs) were first introduced by Gu et al.\cite{gu2019badnets}, who inserted a small patch into clean images and used the poisoned images to train the target DNNs.
-This attack, also known as Badnets or Patched attack, could manipulate the behavior of the trained model when exposed to specific images with the trigger pattern.
-Chen et al.\cite{chen2017targeted} suggested a different strategy for trigger generation and injection, using a Hello Kitty image as a trigger and optimizing the weights between benign and trigger images.
-This method, also called Blend, overlaid the trigger image on the clean image to produce poisoned images.
-Liu et al.\cite{liu2017trojaning} created poisoned data by performing reverse projection to fragile neurons in DNNs.
-Their trigger was universal but static.
-Turner et al.\cite{turner2019label} examined the clean-label backdoor attack, which could achieve a high attack success rate without altering the target label of backdoor samples.
-Liu et al.\cite{liu2020reflection} proposed Refool, which exploited physical reflection in daily life to construct a reflection model and use the reflected image of an object as a trigger, increasing the concealment of the trigger.
-Tuan et al.\cite{nguyen2021wanet} designed a backdoor attack based on image distortion and introduced a novel training method called noise mode, which further narrowed the visual gap between poisoned and clean samples.
-Zhao et al.\cite{zhao2022natural} applied a backdoor attack via raindrops, indicating the potential threat of backdoor attacks caused by natural conditions in the physical world.
+Backdoor attack on DNNs was first introduced by Gu et al.\cite{gu2019badnets}, who inserted a small patch into clean images and used the altered images to train the target model.
+This attack, also known as Badnets or Patched attack, could manipulate the behavior of the trained model when it is exposed to specific images with the trigger pattern (a small patch).
+Based on it, Chen et al.\cite{chen2017targeted} suggested a different strategy for trigger generation and injection, using a watermarked image as a trigger and optimizing the weights between benign and trigger images.
+This method, also called Blend, overlaid the trigger image on the clean image to produce poisoned image.
+Nonetheless, the poisoned images created by the above methods are highly conspicuous and can be easily identified by human observers.
+Consequently, recent research has focused on developing more stealthy attack methods to avoid detection\cite{ning2021invisible,xue2023compression,wu2022just}.
+Li et al.\cite{li2021invisible} presented an invisible backdoor attack based on an autoencoder structure and Nguyen et al.\cite{nguyen2021wanet} introduced Wanet using warping-based triggers.
+Nevertheless, upon careful observation, it is evident that the poisoned images generated by these attacks still exhibit unnatural characteristics, undermining their invisibility.
+Besides, some methods concentrate on revealing potential threats of backdoor attack in the physical world\cite{xue2022ptb,li2021backdoor,xue2021robust}.
+Zhao et al.\cite{zhao2022natural} conducted a backdoor attack by simulating raindrop effects in real-world settings, and Emily et al.\cite{wenger2021backdoor} constructed a polluted face recognition dataset using physical objects such as glasses and stickers for their attack.

-The main goal of most existing backdoor attacks is to craft the poisoned image to resemble the original image.
-However, the triggers used in these attacks are often conspicuous and perceptible to human vision.
-Furthermore, they are independent of the sample itself and can be detected and removed by most defense methods.
-Unlike these attacks, our proposed backdoor attack relies on the clean sample itself and injects trigger by a U-Net model, which is stealthier and more effective than many other attacks.